LGBTQ rights in Paraguay

 In January 2018, the Inter-American Court of Human Rights (IACHR) ruled that the American Convention on Human Rights mandates and requires the recognition of same-sex marriage.
-The ruling was fully binding on Costa Rica and sets a binding precedent for other Latin American and Caribbean countries including Paraguay.
-There is currently a pending lawsuit to recognize same-sex marriage that relies on the IACHR ruling.
+The ruling was fully binding on Costa Rica and sets a binding precedent for other Latin American and Caribbean countries, including Paraguay.
+Since then, there is a pending lawsuit to recognize same-sex marriage that relies on the IACHR ruling.

 Law regarding same-sex sexual activity

-Same-sex sexual activity has been legal in Paraguay since 1880.
+Same-sex sexual activity has been legal in Paraguay since 1990.
 The age of consent in Paraguay is 16 for homosexuals and 14 for heterosexuals.

 During the dictatorship of Alfredo Stroessner from 1954 to 1989, LGBT people faced heavy persecution and were forced to maintain secret lives.
 On 1 September 1959, a fire broke out in the capital city of Asunción.
 Bernardo Aranda, a well-loved radio announcer, died in the fire.
 Police intervened and blamed 108 gay men for the fire.
 The case is known today as the "Case 108" (Caso 108).
 The men were arrested, tortured and their names made public.
 The press then blamed homosexuality as the cause of Aranda's death, with the Government of Stroessner publicly encouraging hatred and violence against LGBT people, calling them "evil", "vicious" and "abnormal".
-It is still unknown today if the men had any connection with the death of Aranda.
-LGBT groups have sought to honour the victims of Case 108, and in 2010 filmmaker Renate Costa, whose uncle was one of the 108, released a documentary, named "108 Knives of Palo" (108 Cuchillo de Palo), consisting of interviews of survivors of Case 108 and reveals the persecution they faced.
+LGBT groups have sought to honour the victims of Case 108, and in 2010 filmmaker Renate Costa, whose uncle was one of the 108, released a documentary, 108 Cuchillo de Palo, consisting of interviews of survivors of Case 108 and reveals the persecution they faced.